material-motion/material-motion/concepts/patterns.md

 Here, `fadeIn` is the Goal.
 Note that the fading in of the target **is not executed here**.

-`addExpectation` has registered the Expectation to a system.
+`addGoal` has registered the Goal to a system.
 It does not matter which system, so long as the system fulfills the Expectation.

 Also consider this pseudo-code: